The game is set in the Summer of 2000. The Cold War went hot in this world, and the violent 20th century closed with its third global war.

 Wojciech [“Voy-check”] Nowak – Longtime, somewhat disreputable friend of Maks

 Barna Áron – Infantry.
 German of Hungarian descent

 Grant Derek William – Sniper, and sometimes point guy

 Jeff Schultz – ER surgeon who found himself drafted when war broke out

-They are well-equipped thus far, haven’t taken significant losses (they are fairly cautious).
+Gear: They are well-equipped thus far.
 Notable in their equipment inventory are their two unusual amphibious vehicles, a BAV-485A and a GAZ-46 MAV… Nicknamed “BAV” and “GAZ (MAV)”.